kartik-v/yii2-export/CHANGE.md

 - (enh #29): Display emptyText when no columns selected.
 - (enh #30): Create new jquery plugin for export columns selector.
 - (enh #31): Configure separate `AssetBundle` for export columns selector.
+- (enh #32): Add`columnBatchToggleSettings` to configure column toggle all checkbox.

 version 1.1.0
 =============